coddx-hq/coddx-alpha/README.md

 - Manage tasks in TODO.md - a plain text markdown file.
 - The syntax is compatible with [Github Markdown](https://github.github.com/gfm/#task-list-items-extension-)
 - TODO.md file is portable and can be committed with Pull Requests (PRs) to git repositories.
+- Support custom file, multiple task lists.
+- Checkbox is optional (if your task doesn't have it).

 #### Usage: